ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 ### Enhanced Container Isolation vs Docker Userns-Remap Mode

-The Docker Engine has includes a feature called [userns-remap mode][docker-userns-remap] that enables the user-namespace in all containers.
+The Docker Engine includes a feature called [userns-remap mode][docker-userns-remap] that enables the user-namespace in all containers.
 However it suffers from a few [limitations](https://docs.docker.com/engine/security/userns-remap/) and it's not supported within Docker Desktop.